blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 !<--more-->

-The Containerlab project provides [excellent documentation](https://containerlab.srlinux.dev/) so I will refer to the documents for some procedures.
-But Containerlab does not yet document all the steps required to build a lab based on open-source routers taht starts in a pre-defined state.
-This post will cover the scenario
+The Containerlab project provides [excellent documentation](https://containerlab.srlinux.dev/) so I don't need to write a tutorial.
+But, Containerlab does not yet document all the steps required to build an open-source router lab that starts in a pre-defined state.
+This post will cover that scenario.

+While working through this example, you will learn about most of Containerlab's container-based features.
+I'll write about running VM-based labs in a future post.

 # Install Containerlab

 You may [install Containerlab](https://containerlab.srlinux.dev/install/) using your distribution's package manager or you may download and run an install script.
-Users may also manually install Containerlab.
-It's a [Go application](https://golang.org/) so one just needs to copy the binary to your path and copy some configuration files to *etc/containerlab*.
+Users may also manually install Containerlab because it's a [Go application](https://golang.org/) so users just need to copy the application binary to a directory in their system's path and copy some configuration files to *etc/containerlab*.

 ## Prerequisites:

 Containerlab runs best on Linux.
 It works on both Debian and RHEL-based distributions, and can even run in Windows Subsystem for Linux (WSL2).
-It's main dependancy is Docker so first you must [install Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04).
+It's main dependancy is [Docker](https://www.docker.com/) so first you must [install Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04).
+I am running an Ubuntu 20.04 system.

 ```
 sudo apt install apt-transport-https ca-certificates